ridabensalem/TDD-project/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/ridabensalem/TDD-project/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give it a start and share it with your friends.
+If you like this project please give it a star ⭐️ and share it with your friends.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to appreciate[Microverse](https://www.microverse.org/) for providing the resources and the platform for us to be a Professional full-stack developer.
+I would like to appreciate[Microverse](https://www.microverse.org/) for providing the resources and the platform for us to learn web development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>